Darxo/Hardened/README.md

 - **Angler** no longer increases the cost of **Break Free** on the target.
 It now increases the maximum range of **Throw Net** by 1 and it staggers every character that you net. **Net Pull** now has a Range of 3 (up from 2)
 - **Anticipation** now also proccs whenever your shield takes damage from an attack
 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn
+- **Backstabber** is rewritten.
+It now grants +5% Hitchance per character surrounding your target, except the first one.
+It now also affects ranged attacks
 - **Bags and Belts** now also includes two-handed weapons but no longer grants Initiative
 - **Battle Forged** no longer has any prerequisites.
 It no longer provide any Reach Ignore
 - **Bear Down** (granted by **Mace Mastery**) is completely reworked.
 It now causes every headshot to daze the target for 1 turn, or increase the duration of an existing daze by 1 turn